ivanmoore/simple-chalice-webapp/README.md

 ### Before development

-If not already in virtual environment (indicated by change in prompt to show "(venv39)" before your usual prompt):
+If not already in virtual environment (indicated by change in prompt to show "(venv)" before your usual prompt):

 ```
 source venv/bin/activate